AprilBrother/wiki.aprbrother/en/ABSniffer.md

 ## Description

-The ABSniffer works as BLE central role.
-It will search for all iBeacons nearby.
+ABSniffer USB Dongle works as BLE central role.
+It searches for all iBeacons or BLE advertising data nearby.

 ### Products